×

 Indian Gooseberry

-Indian gooseberry, also known as amla, are a fruit high in vitamin C and antioxidants.
+Indian gooseberry, also known as amla, is a fruit high in vitamin C and antioxidants.
 It is also a natural immune booster and helps to stimulate the production of white blood cells and platelets.

 Gooseberry